evercoinx/meme-tools/README.md

         - `SWAPPER_GROUP_SIZE` (Defaults to _1_)
         - `SWAPPER_TRADE_DELAY_RANGE_SEC`

-5. Run this command to grind the _main_ keypairs:
+5. Run this command to check the configuration:

     ```bash
+    yarn get-config
+    ```

+6. Run this command to grind the _main_ keypairs:

+    ```bash
     yarn grind-keypairs
     ```

-6. Run this command to estimate funds to transfer to the _main_ wallets:
+7. Run this command to estimate funds to transfer to the _main_ wallets:

     ```bash
     yarn distribute-funds:dry-run
     ```

-7. Transfer the reported funds from my Phantom wallet to the _main_ wallets using [Jumper Bridge](https://jumper.exchange/?fromChain=1&fromToken=0xdAC17F958D2ee523a2206206994597C13D831ec7&toChain=1151111081099710&toToken=11111111111111111111111111111111).
+8. Transfer the reported funds from my Phantom wallet to the _main_ wallets using [Jumper Bridge](https://jumper.exchange/?fromChain=1&fromToken=0xdAC17F958D2ee523a2206206994597C13D831ec7&toChain=1151111081099710&toToken=11111111111111111111111111111111).

-8. Run this command again to make sure that all the _main_ wallets have sufficient balances:
+9. Run this command again to make sure that all the _main_ wallets have sufficient balances:

     ```bash
     yarn distribute-funds:dry-run
     ```

-9. Run these commands to distribute funds to the sniper and trader wallets:
+10. Run these commands to distribute funds to the sniper and trader wallets:

     ```bash
     yarn distribute-funds && yarn get-funds